My Lai massacre: Aftermath

 After returning to base at about 11:00, Thompson reported the massacre to his superiors.
 His allegations of civilian killings quickly reached LTC Barker, the operation's overall commander.
 Barker radioed his executive officer to find out from Medina what was happening on the ground.
 Medina then gave the cease-fire order to Charlie Company to "cut [the killing] out – knock it off".

 Since Thompson made an official report of the civilian killings, he was interviewed by Colonel Oran Henderson, the commander of the 11th Infantry Brigade.
 Concerned, senior American officers canceled similar planned operations by Task Force Barker against other villages (My Lai 5, My Lai 1, etc.) in Quảng Ngãi province.
 Despite Thompson's revealing information, Henderson issued a Letter of Commendation to Medina on 27 March 1968.

 The following day, 28 March, Barker submitted a combat action report for the 16 March operation, in which he stated that the operation in Mỹ Lai was a success, with 128 VC combatants killed.
 The Americal Division commander, General Koster, sent a congratulatory message to Charlie Company.

+An American soldier burns a dwelling in My Lai.

 General William C. Westmoreland, the head of MACV, also congratulated Charlie Company, 1st Battalion, 20th Infantry for "outstanding action", saying that they had "dealt [the] enemy [a] heavy blow".
 Later, after learning of the massacre, he wrote in his memoir that it was "the conscious massacre of defenseless babies, children, mothers, and old men in a kind of diabolical slow-motion nightmare that went on for the better part of a day, with a cold-blooded break for lunch".

 Owing to the chaotic circumstances of the war and the U.S. Army's decision not to undertake a definitive body count of noncombatants in Vietnam, the number of civilians killed at Mỹ Lai cannot be stated with certainty.
 Estimates vary from source to source, with 347 and 504 being the most commonly cited figures.
 The memorial at the site of the massacre lists 504 names, with ages ranging from one to 82.
 A later investigation by the U.S. Army arrived at a lower figure of 347 deaths, the official U.S. estimate.
 The official estimate by the local government remains 504.